 - 3 large eggs, optional

-cooking equipment and pantry items used in this recipe
+cooking equipment and pantry items you may need

 This is a quick recipe if you already have leftover medium-grain white or brown rice.
 Move on to the vegetable prep if that's the case.